Enrique Campos Menéndez

-Enrique Campos Menéndez (1914–2007) was Marquee of Torreblanca and a Chilean writer.
-He was born in Punta Arenas, on 12 August 1914 and died on 12 June 2007.
+Enrique Campos Menéndez, Marquis of Torreblanca (12 August 1914 – 12 June 2007), was a Chilean writer.
 He won the Chilean National Prize for Literature in 1986.

-Education
+Early life and education

-Menéndez was the son of Francisco Campos Torreblanca and Maria Menendez Behety.
+Menéndez was born in Punta Arenas on 12 August 1914.
+He was the son of Francisco Campos Torreblanca and Maria Menendez Behety.
 He pursued studies at the Colegio Salesiano, San José, in his hometown, in Europe and finally at the Faculty of Economics at the University of Buenos Aires.

 Career

 Menéndez was elected representation of the Cautín Province (1949–1953 and 1953–1957) for the Liberal Party.
 He was chairman of the Foreign Affairs Committee of the Chamber of Representatives.
 He was a close associate of the military dictatorship of Augusto Pinochet, who was also a personal friend.

 In 1976, he was appointed a member of the Chilean Academy of Language.
 He directed the film Largo Viaje (Long Haul) in conjunction with a Spanish producer.
 He was appointed Director of Libraries, Archives and Museums (1977–1986), during which time the Palace of the Royal Court was renovated so that it could be occupied by the current National Historical Museum.
 Additionally, with support from UNDP, he did an analysis of the museums in Chile.
 The National Coordination of Museums, the National Center for Conservation and Restoration, and the National Coordination of Public Libraries were established.
 The network of public libraries was also expanded and the National Library became the head of the National Network of Bibliographic Information.